apxapob/no_logic_game_server/README.md

 - getPlayers - get selected players data.
 Data: array of players ids.
 - sendChatMsg - send chat message to current room.
 Data: any string.
 - startGame - starts game, after this no new players can enter this room.
 No data.
-- shareGameState - can be used only by room owner for sharing full game state with other players in room.
-Data: any object.
+- shareGameState - can be used only by room owner for sharing full game state with other players.
+Data: {
+  gamestate: any object,
+  to: list of player ids(optional)
+}
 - sendToRoom - send any data to other players in room.
 Data: any object
 - sendTo - send any data to selected player in room.
 Data: { to:"playerId", msg:{...any object} }